-General Disclosures / Reporting Practice / Defining Report Content and Topic Boundaries GRI 102-46 Details on report content and topic boundaries.
+General Disclosures / Reporting Practice / Defining Report Content and Topic Boundaries GRI 102-46

+Details on report content and topic boundaries.

-In selecting content for inclusion in this report, we were inspired by frameworks and initiatives such as the Global Reporting Initiative Standards, the Sustainability Accounting Standards Board, the Financial Stability Board Task Force on Climate-related Financial Disclosures, and the United Nations Sustainable Development Goals.
+In selecting content for inclusion in this report, we were inspired by frameworks and initiatives such as the Global Reporting Initiative Standards, the Sustainability Accounting Standards Board, the Financial Stability Board Task Force on Climate-Related Financial Disclosures, the Stakeholder Capitalism Metrics, and the United Nations Sustainable Development Goals.
 IBM's full GRI report using the GRI Standards guidelines can be found at IBM.org.
 In early 2019, Business for Social Responsibility - a nonprofit consultancy dedicated to sustainability - conducted a nonfinancial materiality assessment for IBM.
-The results provided guidance for this report and will be used to inform our ongoing corporate responsibility strategy.
+The results provided guidance for this report and will be used to inform our orgoing corporate responsibility strategy.